DataScienceUB/DeepLearningMaster20192020/README.md

 + Basic Probability and Statistics.
 + Machine Learning.

+If you are not used to Git, you can complete this free online git [course](https://try.github.io/levels/1/challenges/1)

 ## Grading

 + Assignment #1: 30%.
 Submission deadline (UB Campus Virtual):   **April 6th, 2018.**